shield02/alx-higher_level_programming/0x00-python-hello_world/README.md

 > 9-easter_egg - Script to print "The Zen of Python" by TimPeters
 > 100-write - Script to write to stderr, and exit with status code 1
 > 102-magic_calculation - Script to print some python bytecode'
+> 101-compile - Script that compiles a Python script